Chhaya Vora

-Chhaya Vora is a veteran TV and film actress.
+Chhaya Vora is an Indian television and film actress.
 Her works are predominantly present in Hindi and Gujarati film industries.
-She is the daughter-in-law of famous Gujarati instrumentalist Vinayakrai Vora.
+She is the daughter-in-law of Gujarati instrumentalist Vinayakrai Vora.
 Vora started her career with Gujarati theatre in late 1980s.

 Career

 Vora started her career as a Gujarati theatre artist in 1986.
-She got her first break in Gujarati Movie Mijaaj(2018).
+She got her first break in the Gujarati movie Mijaaj(2018).
 Her next project was Chitkar (2018).
-Her last release was Gujarati film Chabutro(2022).
-She got to play mother of Gangubai in biographical movie directed by Sanjay Leela Bhanshali starring Alia Bhatt as the titular character.
+Her last release was the 2022 Gujarati film Chabutro.
+She played the mother of Gangubai in the biographical movie Gangubai Kathiawadi.
 She acted in the Indian soap opera Shubharambh as the main cast.